 With the confirmation that Daisy Ridley’s character will be spanning the entirety of the new trilogy, it’s pretty clear that her role will be integral to the yet-to-be-fleshed-out story.
 Ridley is largely a newcomer, and if she plays her cards right, Star Wars could do the same thing for her that it did for Harrison Ford back in the late ’70s and early-’80s.

-Breaking from the regular December release schedule, Episode IX will hit theaters May 24, 2019.
+Breaking from the regular December release schedule, Episode IX was slated to hit theaters May 24, 2019.
 If you’ll remember, The Last Jedi was also slated for a May release, until it was pushed back to December 2017, following production delays.
+The same was then done for this film, which now has a release date of December 20, 2019.
+This puts it at two years out from Episode VIII and approximately a year and a half post-Solo: A Star Wars Story.

 5. There won’t be a CGI version of Leia